alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/WaterLevel-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true        |

-The current relative level of water in the tank.
+The current level of water in the tank.
 If **SupplySource** = **Pipe** or **Not Supported**, then **Level** shall be always **0**, which means there is practically no information available about the current water level.